vdugeri/UrbanDictionary/README.md

 #Design
 *classes
  - Dictionary: The main dictionary
- -ModifyDictionary: The data access layer, responsible for performin CRUD operations on the dictionary.
+ - ModifyDictionary: The data access layer, responsible for performin CRUD operations on the dictionary.
- -RankWords: Returns a word count in descending order of words used in sample sentences in the dictionary
+ - RankWords: Returns a word count in descending order of words used in sample sentences in the dictionary